Ed Danowski: Playing career

 In 1938, the Giants returned to the title game.
 Facing the Green Bay Packers at home, he threw 7-of-11 for 74 yards for two touchdowns.
 His touchdown pass to Hank Soar from 23 yards in the third quarter proved the winning score as New York overcame being outrun and outpassed with turnover luck (3 to 1) as Danowski became the first quarterback to win and lose two NFL Championship games.
 The two teams met again the following year for the title, with Green Bay not to be denied this time at home.
-Danowski threw 4-of-12 for 47 yards with three interceptions while the Packers routed them 27-0.
+Danowski threw 4-of-12 for 47 yards with three interceptions while the Packers routed them 27–0.
 Pulling Danowski from the game did not help matters much, as Eddie Miller, Tuffy Leemans, and Len Barnum went a combined 5-of-14 for three interceptions.

 By 1939, the Giants would start other players in the position that ranged from Miller to Leemans (who generally served as a fullback), and a permanent quarterback for the team would not occur until Charlie Conerly was drafted in 1948.
 After having left the game in 1939, he returned for one more season in 1941, making appearances in six games.
 He threw a combined 12-of-24 for 179 yards and two touchdowns to three interceptions as Tuffy Leemans helped lead the Giants to an NFL Championship game appearance and Danowski left the game for good after the season ended.

 Coaching career

-After leaving football, he returned to Rose Hill as the head coach for the Rams from 1946 to 1954, amassing a record of 29–44–3 (.401).
-His 1949 squad reached #20 in the polls.
+Danowski returned to Fordham as the head football coach from 1946 to 1954, amassing a record of 29–44–3 (.401).
+His 1949 squad reached No. 20 in the AP poll.

-Personal life
+Family and honors

-His son, John Danowski, is the head lacrosse coach at Duke University as well as the longtime coach of the Hofstra Pride, and his grandson, Matt Danowski, is second in Division I in total points in NCAA lacrosse history.
+Danowski's son, John Danowski, is the head lacrosse coach at Duke University.
+His grandson, Matt Danowski, is a former professional lacrosse player.

-Ed was inducted into the Suffolk Sports Hall of Fame on Long Island, New York, in the Football Category with the Class of 1991.
+Danowski was inducted into the Suffolk Sports Hall of Fame in 1991.